 - You are qualified and able to successfully launch and run the proposed venture;

-- “On balance” it would be beneficial to the US to waive the requirements of a job offer and labor certification.
+- It must be “on balance” and would be beneficial to the US in order to waive the requirements of a job offer and labor certification.

-Another option for those who wish to self-petition is to invest in the United States and get permission to live and work here.
+Another option for those who wish to self-petition is to invest in the United States and get permission to live and work herein the form of starting a business.
 If you live in a treaty country and want to invest in a new or existing company in the US, you can become an E-1 Treaty Trader or an E-2 Investor.
 These visas are non-immigrant visas, which means they will never turn into permanent residency.
 (In other words, you won’t ever get a green card as a result of having these visas.)
 However, the visas are good for two years and are renewable indefinitely.

-In addition to being from a treaty country, to qualify as an E-1 Treaty Trader, you must provide evidence that you do the following:
+In addition to being from a treaty country, to qualify as an E-1 Treaty Trader visa, you must provide evidence that you do the following: